stepanvalic/AI-strejda-discord-bot/README.md

 3. Each analysis produces a positive and negative score
 4. Very negative messages receive an additional -50 point penalty
 5. These scores are added to the user's total score
-6. If a user's total score falls below -30, they receive a timeout
+6. If a user's total score falls below -30, the system logs this information (automatic timeouts are disabled)
 7. If a user's total score falls below -1000, they receive the negative role
 8. If a user's total score rises above the positive thresholds, they receive the corresponding positive roles
-9. Timeout duration increases with repeated offenses (starting at 5 minutes, up to 24 hours)
+9. Admins are analyzed but not penalized
-10. Admins are analyzed but not penalized
+10. All data is stored in a JSON file for persistence
-11. All data is stored in a JSON file for persistence
+11. Daily chat summaries are generated at 3 AM using OpenRouter with the deepseek model

 ### Troubleshooting AI Moderation